Jin-gie/FightGame/README.md

 # FightGame
-A small Minecraft Pluging to implement simple duels
+A small Minecraft Pluging to implement simple duels or multiples ;)